 To insure the inclusion of all income and expense items in the annual budget, the administrator shall follow the Archdiocesan Uniform Accounting System.
-All parishes and schools must annually submit a balanced budget package to the Office of Parish and School Financial Consulting no later than June 15 for the following fiscal year.
+All parishes and schools must annually submit a balanced budget package to the Office of Parish and School Financial Consulting no later than June 1 for the following fiscal year.
 Schools sponsored by a single parish may submit their budget package with the parish.
 All other schools must submit an individual budget.
 A recognized network of schools may submit a single budget package for the network.

 Effective July 1, 1987, any parish or school which approves a deficit budget must obtain approval from the Archbishop before that budget is effective.
-The deficit budget request must be submitted to the Office of Parish and School Financial Consulting no later than May 15 for the following fiscal year.
+The deficit budget request must be submitted to the Office of Parish and School Financial Consulting with the budget submission package.